 Based on the available radiocarbon dates for passage graves (Bayliss and O’Sullivan 2013) suggested that they were first constructed 3910-3120 cal BC (68% probability), with the end of use in 3090-2905 cal BC (95% probability) or 3025-2935 cal BC (51% probability).
 As with the antler crown maceheads, it appears that the passage grave tradition met its demise just as Grooved Ware was starting to spread southwards and westwards from Orkney.
 Hensey, however, details the development of Irish passage graves and points out that rock art only appears with Type II passage graves in Ireland around 3600 BC culminating in the highly visible art of the Type III passage graves around 3200-3000 BC (Hensey 2015, 45).
 It is worth remembering, however, that many of the carved stones at Knowth and Newgrange (Type III tombs) also appear to have been reused from earlier monuments.
 It is also with type II passage graves that solar observation becomes firmly demonstrable in the archaeological record and this phenomenon persists into and increases with the development of the Type III monuments.

-In this context is may be worth speculating on the significance of the spiral and double spiral motifs found in the art.
-Prehistoric rock art is notoriously difficult to interpret and, as Kinnes observed ‘the spiral is an easily visualised and accomplished motif which….is capable of carrying many different messages’ (1995, 52).
-Hensey (2015, 41-3) has noted the right hand symbolism present in Type II and III Irish passage tombs and has in this context drawn attention to the left to right movement of the sun and stars.
-But the movement of the sun describes a spiral rather than a circle.
-From midsummer to midwinter the sun rises decreasingly from the northeast towards the southeast and sets decreasingly from northwest to the southwest on the shortest day.
-It therefore describes not a circular rising and setting but rather a decreasing spiral that increases again after the midwinter standstill.
-Furthermore, the arc that the sun describes across the sky also lowers with respect to the horizon as the hours of sunlight decrease.
-If the movement of the sun is projected below the horizon, then a perfect spiral is the result.
-If this is the case, then the double spiral may be an attempt to portray the full annual decreasing then increasing (or vice versa) solar cycle.
-This does not imply sun worship but, as with the orientation of passage graves, timber circles and Stonehenge itself, demonstrates a keen interest in solar observation.
-This practice of referencing the sun becomes increasingly evident around 3600 BC in type II tombs and persists into other circular monuments of the later Neolithic and earlier Bronze Age (Burl 2000, 58-62; Ruggles, 1999) and possibly even into metals and ceramics (Cahill 2015).
-This adds extra gravitas to Kinnes’s (1995) speculation that the motif may have been widely used in other, perishable, media.
+In fact the best parallels for the Garboldisham spirals are derived from motifs in rock art and passage graves/tombs.
+Paul Frodsham (1996) surveys the known examples of the spiral motif in the British Neolithic and discusses a suite of evidence, including open-air rock art, passage graves, standing stones, pottery and portable artefacts like carved stone balls.
+He notes key examples of spiral motifs in eleven open-air rock art sites in northern England and Scotland with key sites being Morwick Mill, Northumberland, Achnabreck, Argyll and Ballochmyle, Ayrshire.
+He also notes carved spirals on several Cumbrian stone circles, the most well known being Long Meg and her Daughters.
+Spiral decoration is also a feature of the art of passage graves in Orkney and Anglesey with examples at Pierowall and Eday Manse, Orkney and Barclodiad Y Gawres and Bryn Celli Ddu, Anglesey.
+Many of the examples discussed by Frodsham are difficult to pin down chronologically.
+The new date from Garboldisham, complimented by the Bayesian dates from Irish passage tombs, allows us to begin to discuss spiral decoration as part of this horizon of change associated with the demise of antler crown maceheads and passage graves and the arrival of Grooved Ware.

 Archaeological Context